sav-che/TL-2/Authors/Buder, Johannes {std. Buder}.md

-> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/item/103861#page/215/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/page/33266512) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Buder, Johannes (1884-1966), German botanist, born and educated in Berlin, studied with Pfeffer in Leipzig, assistant ib.
 1910, private lecturer (habilitation) ib.
 1911, extraordinary professor succeeding Hugo Miehe ib.
-1917, director of the Botanical Garden of the Leipzig University 1921-1922, ordinary professor at Greifswald 1922, idem at the University of Breslau and director of its Botanical Garden 1928, in charge of the Botanische Anstalten of Halle 1947. (*Buder*).
+1917, director of the Botanical Garden of the Leipzig University 1921-1922, ordinary professor at Greifswald 1922, idem at the University of Breslau and director of its Botanical Garden 1928, in charge of the Botanische Anstalten of Halle 1947.
+**Abbreviated name**: *Buder*

 #### Herbarium and types